JetBrains/godot-support/gdscript/README.md

 ## GdScript

-Language plugin for JetBrains IDEs (Intellij, Rider and all the other ones) of GdScript2 of Godot's GameEngine
+Language plugin for JetBrains IDEs (Intellij, Rider and all the other ones) of Godot's 4.0+ GdScript

 [Installation instructions](documentation%2Finstallation.md)

 [List of features](documentation%2Ffeatures%2Ffeatures.md)

-### Known limitations

-- get_node(), get_parent() and so on atm do not parse actual Node, but only as a generic Node type (will be supported later on)
-- get_window() (and maybe few other methods) return different class based on context (SubViewport, Window, ...), plugin specify it as base Viewport class, so to get completion/check for inherited ones available you have to manually specify the type
-- Dynamic nodes and such added at runtime cannot be predicted and thus no autocompletion

-#### Trait like system
-Experimental hacky work-around to fill [Trait like feature](./documentation/trait.md) (since v1.1.1)

 ## Support me